DnD 5e Feats

 Squat Nimbleness

 This is a solid half-feat because it provides a lot of small benefits that add together into something that is viable.
-Usually, this will be chosen by a melee STR dwarf or DEX halfling so they can even out the disadvantages of their “small” race.
+Usually, this will be chosen by a melee Strength-based dwarf or Dexterity-based halfling builds so they can even out the disadvantages provided by their Small race.

 Telekinetic